-When we enter into the State of Worthlessness, our defence mechanisms kick into high gear as an attempt to mitigate our pain.
+When we enter into the state of worthlessness, our defence mechanisms kick into high gear as an attempt to mitigate our pain.
 Not only do we find comfort in our denial, but we hold ourselves responsible for the betrayer’s actions.
 We find ourselves saying things like, “If only I had.
 I should have done….
 If I could, I would have…Maybe if I, perhaps he will….”
 We may even reach out to the betrayer, trying to convince him/her/them of our worth.
-Many times, this invites additional betrayal injury and lengthens our stay in the State of Worthlessness.
-Depending on each person’s unique circumstances, as individuals begin to climb out of the well of worthlessness, they enter into the State of Powerlessness.
+Many times, this invites additional betrayal injury and lengthens our stay in the state of worthlessness.
+Depending on each person’s unique circumstances, as individuals begin to climb out of the well of worthlessness, they enter into the state of powerlessness.

-State of Being Three – State of Powerlessness
+State of Powerlessness

-The State of Powerlessness is both polarizing and paralyzing.
+The state of powerlessness is both polarizing and paralyzing.
 One minute, we feel completed controlled and changed by our betrayer.
 And we feel powerless to change our circumstances.
 The next minute, we want to do everything and anything in our power to change or control our betrayer.
 We find ourselves volleying back and forth between extreme emotions of vulnerability and volatility.
 With these prison walls of powerlessness, we are filled with frightening emotions and often present with a myriad of serious symptoms including: